AkatQuas/kiddo-plays/README.md

 A short summary of playlists on different interesting things.
 Updating from time to time.

-# The play list, for learning or practising
+# The play list, learning or practising

 * [React](https://github.com/AkatQuas/react-playlist)
 * [Python](https://github.com/AkatQuas/python-playlist)